 We study rocks and minerals and sea life; We have educational presentations from the Star Eco Station and the Petting Zoo; We have frequent nature walks and exploration; We have a main science lesson watching caterpillars turn into butterflies; Having and ant farm; Raising Praying Mantis', and Lady Bugs; Growing our garden from little seedlings to a harvest of corn, and cucumber, and sunflowers, and carrots, and watermelon;

 What will my child "learn" at Hazel Woods Preschool?
 At a good Waldorf play-based school your child should not only be learning music, dance, yoga and art.
-They should also be be learning manners, and how to behave in public and how to behave in elementary school.
+They should also be be learning manners, and how to behave in public and how to be appropriate and prepared for elementary school.

 At Hazel Woods they will learn: how to say please and thank you, how to wait in line, how to ask a teacher for help, how to advocate for themselves, how to care for each other, how to be compassionate, how to solve problems, how to resolve conflicts, what to do in an emergency - fire, earthquake, etc., how to plan a social gathering for parents, how to perform in front of an audience of 60 people, how to prepare a meal, how to set the table and clear the table, how to wash dishes, how to fix things when they break (nothing makes the kids happier then when we get out the toolbox), how to water the lawn, how to take care of pets, how to plant seeds to grow food, how to harvest food from the garden, and so much more!

-Not to mention math, science, writing and and literacy when they are ready for Kindergarten!
+Not to mention math, science, writing and and literacy so they are ready for Kindergarten!

-We are very proud to say that we get frequent feedback from Kindergarten teachers that they can always tell when they get a child from Hazel Woods and they are always thrilled because the children are always sweet, and so well behaved and engage with their teachers, when many kids in their classes can't sit in a chair for a full minute.
+We are very proud to share that we get frequent feedback from Kindergarten teachers that they can always tell when they get a child from Hazel Woods, and they are always thrilled, because the children are always sweet; confident; well mannered; they engage with their teachers; and they can have a productive day at school when many kids in their classes can't sit in a chair for a full minute.

 What does the Kindergarten Readiness Assessment include?